 I mean you should understand the position.
 Have a great feeling for plans and structure.

 Know where your pieces belong and which ideas of the opponent you should look out for.

 Repeating some forced lines of a course will get you some easy victories.
 But in the long term, truly understanding the position will benefit you way more than that.

 As always you need to decide between short-term and long-term thinking.

 As you should know by now, I am a heavy fan of the hard, long-term approach, that simply works so much better.

-If by any chance you should feel that the type of opening you play now does not suite you at all, you are free to change.
+If by any chance you should feel that the type of opening you play now does not suit you at all, you are free to change.

 But then the idea should not be to expand your repertoire.
-But to find some new main opening that is more fitting to you!
+But to find a new main opening that is more fitting to you!

 Use Your Time Wisely

 I am writing this article because I see way too many players on all levels spend way too much time on openings.